-- 1. Garages with street facing garage doors shall be set back a minimum of 5'-0" from the primary house façade. - Garages with garage doors facing the side yards are encouraged and do not require a minimum 5' setback.
-Side facing garages require a minimum 25 foot wide auto court width for turn around space.
-One forward facing garage bay is encouraged for larger vehicles. - Garages which will be visible from the street shall have a consistent level of detail in coordination with the primary house façade.
+- 1. Garages with street facing garage doors shall be set back a minimum of 5'-0" from the primary house façade. - Garages with garage doors facing the side yards are encouraged and do not require a minimum set back.
+Side facing garages require a minimum 30 foot wide auto court for turn around space. - Garages which will be visible from the street shall have a consistent level of detail in coordination with the primary house façade.
 This includes design vocabulary, windows, roof pitch, and other architectural patterns established by the selected architectural style.